lugatuic/lug-docs/rfc0002-lug-web.md

 Web technologies are the applications used to create an information systems of the Internet, allowing the user to procure information.

 The Linux User's Group website is a webpage used to provide denizens of this world information correlating specifically to the Linux User's Group at the University of Illinois at Chicago.
 The website is located at https://lug.cs.uic.edu/

+/var/www may refer to the LUG Web subgroup or the linux filesystem directory used to primarily store web applications and related assets on many systems.